LostArtefacts/TRX/COMMANDS.md

 - `/tp {room_number}`
   `/tp {x} {y} {z}`
+  `/tp {object}`
   Instant travel!
-Teleports Lara into a random spot within the specified room, or the specified X,Y,Z coordinates.
+Teleports Lara into a random spot within the specified room, the specified X,Y,Z coordinates, or at the nearest object of specific type.

 - `/flip`
   `/flip off`